IBM/TenStepstoAutomateContainerSecurity-Pt2/README.md

 ## Introduction

 Welcome to Part 2 of automating Container security into the CI/CD Pipeline targeted at the Operations role.
 This is second part of a 2 part series.
-If you haven't read Part 1 <insert link>, please do so before reading this article.
+If you haven't read [Part 1](https://github.com/IBM/TenStepstoAutomateContainerSecurity-Pt1), please do so before reading this article.

 ## Security Policy as Code and Behavioral Learning